 ATEX stands for Atmospheres Explosibles.
 The ATEX Directive 94/9/EC was introduced by the European Union in 2003 and it seeks to ensure that intrinsically safe equipment and systems, including ATEX approved two way radios, are used by workers in potentially explosive atmospheres.

 “Intrinsically safe” is an expression you might hear frequently when applied to the use of electrical equipment in hazardous environments.
 In the case of two way radios, it means the device is safe to use where the presence of a spark, heat or flame could create a safety hazard.

 Intrinsically safe, ATEX-approved radios are manufactured to very stringent requirements to reduce or eliminate the risk of generating even the tiniest spark.
 They must also limit the heat produced by the device.
 From the radio-casing to the batteries they use, everything is constructed with safety in mind.

-Not all two way radios meet ATEX standards, though many leading manufacturers have ATEX-approved radios in their range, including Motorola, Kenwood, Vertex and Icom.
+Not all two way radios meet ATEX standards, though many leading manufacturers have ATEX-approved radios in their range, including Motorola, Hytera and Icom.
 ATEX digital radios usually contain many of the enhanced features you’d expect from modern radios.

 Environments that may require ATEX-approved two way radios